hello-nrfcloud/backend/features/LastSeen.feature.md

 When I connect to the websocket using fingerprint `${fingerprint}`

-Soon I should receive a message on the websocket that matches
+Soon I should receive a message on the websocket that matches after 20 retries

 ```json
 {